🍷

 Key Facts

-• Clos Apalta winery, completed in 2004, is a gravity-fed, six-level structure built into the granite hillside, with four levels underground for natural temperature control
+• Clos Apalta winery completed 2004, architect Roberto Benavente Riquelme: gravity-fed six-level structure built into the Apalta granite hillside with four levels underground for natural temperature control; 24 external beams represent the 24 months required to produce Clos Apalta

-• Charles de Bournet (seventh generation) serves as President and CEO; Andrea León is Technical Director and Winemaker; Michel Rolland has served as consulting oenologist since 1993
+• Current leadership: Charles de Bournet (seventh generation) as President and CEO; Andrea León as Technical Director and Winemaker; Michel Rolland was the consulting oenologist from 1993

-Casa Lapostolle was founded in 1994 when Alexandra Marnier Lapostolle and her husband Cyril de Bournet discovered an extraordinary enclosed vineyard in the Apalta Valley of Colchagua, sheltering ungrafted pre-phylloxera vines dating to around 1915.
-Alexandra is the great-granddaughter of Jean-Baptiste Lapostolle, early founder of the Grand Marnier company, whose family also owns Château de Sancerre in the Loire Valley, giving the project deep roots in both French spirits and wine.
-Their guiding principle, 'French in essence, Chilean by birth,' reflected an ambition to apply European winemaking precision to Chile's exceptional natural terroir.
-The first Cuvée Alexandre wines were released in 1994, followed by the estate's flagship, Clos Apalta, in 1997.
-The Marnier Lapostolle family controlled Grand Marnier until Campari acquired the brand in 2016, after which the Chilean wine estates continued under the family name Domaines Bournet-Lapostolle.
+Casa Lapostolle was founded in 1994 when Alexandra Marnier-Lapostolle and her husband Cyril de Bournet discovered an enclosed vineyard in the Apalta amphitheater of Colchagua Valley, sheltering ungrafted pre-phylloxera vines dating to around 1915.
+Alexandra is the great-granddaughter of Jean-Baptiste Lapostolle, co-founder of the Grand Marnier liqueur company in 1827, and Cyril de Bournet is part of the Marnier-Lapostolle family business heritage in French wine and spirits.
+The Marnier-Lapostolle family also owns Château de Sancerre in the Loire Valley, anchoring the project's French viticultural and oenological pedigree.
+Their guiding principle, 'French in essence, Chilean by birth,' reflected the ambition to apply European winemaking precision to Chile's exceptional natural terroir.
+The first Cuvée Alexandre wines were released in 1994, followed by the estate's flagship Clos Apalta in 1997.
+The Marnier-Lapostolle family controlled Grand Marnier until Campari acquired the brand in 2016, after which the Chilean wine estates continued under the family name Domaines Bournet-Lapostolle, preserving the operational independence and biodynamic philosophy that defined the project from its outset.

 Thanks for reading.
 No ads on the app.Open the Wine with Seth App →

-Clos Apalta is a Carménère-dominant Bordeaux-style blend from the estate's oldest vines in the Apalta Valley.
-Its assemblage varies by vintage, with the 2017 comprising 48% Carménère, 26% Cabernet Sauvignon, 25% Merlot, and 1% Petit Verdot, while the 2021 was 75% Carménère with Cabernet Sauvignon and Merlot.
-Fermentation uses indigenous yeasts over four to five weeks of maceration, primarily in large French oak vats, followed by malolactic fermentation and extended élevage of 24 to 27 months in new French oak barriques, typically 85% new.
-A second wine, Le Petit Clos, was introduced with the 2014 vintage from younger vines.
-The Cuvée Alexandre range, named for the family's ancestor Alexandre Marnier who created Grand Marnier in 1880, is produced entirely from Apalta estate fruit and spans Carménère, Cabernet Sauvignon, and Chardonnay.
-The entry-level Casa Grand Selection tier draws on fruit from all three estates.
+Clos Apalta is a Carménère-dominant Bordeaux-style blend from the estate's oldest vines in the Apalta amphitheater.
+The first vintage was produced in 1997.
+The 2005 vintage was named Wine Spectator Wine of the Year 2008, the first Chilean wine to receive the magazine's #1 honour; James Suckling has awarded 100 points to the 2014, 2015, 2017, and 2021 vintages.
+Clos Apalta is the only wine to appear three times in the top three of Wine Spectator's annual Top 100, an unprecedented consistency at the magazine's highest tier.
+Blend proportions vary by vintage: the 2017 was 48 percent Carménère, 26 percent Cabernet Sauvignon, 25 percent Merlot, and 1 percent Petit Verdot; the 2021 was 75 percent Carménère with Cabernet Sauvignon and Merlot completing the assemblage.
+The wine uses indigenous yeast fermentation over four to five weeks of maceration (primarily in large French oak vats), followed by malolactic fermentation and extended élevage of 24 to 27 months in new French oak barriques, typically with approximately 85 percent new oak.
+A second wine, Le Petit Clos, was introduced with the 2014 vintage from younger vines and is also produced from the Apalta estate.
+The Cuvée Alexandre range, named for the family ancestor Alexandre Marnier who created Grand Marnier in 1880, is produced entirely from Apalta estate fruit and spans Carménère, Cabernet Sauvignon, and Chardonnay.

 WINE WITH SETH APP